xtanaa001/Xiaoqi-Homepage/content/_index.md

 ---
 ## Research Interests
 My research spans various topics in optimization of computer and networked systems.
-The main theme of my research is to develop analytical techniques in online/distributed algorithms, algorithmic game theory, and machine learning, and apply these techniques to optimize the system design in cloud computing, computer networks, and smart grid.
+The main theme of my research is to develop analytical techniques in online/distributed algorithms, algorithmic game theory, and machine learning, and apply these techniques to optimize the design of many real-world computer and networked systems such as cloud computing, computer networks, and smart grid.

 [comment]: # (Though diverse, these areas are all essential  to the broader goal of my research: improving the economic and computational efficiency of  network-based applications and services in the presence of  uncertainty.)